sgunes16/573repo/573 Project SRS.md

 #### 3.1.11.1 Description

 This feature allows users to see other users' profiles.
-Users can see other users' profiles and see their offers, wants, ratings, comments and achievements.
+Users can see other users' profiles and see their offers, wants, ratings, and comments.
 The system stores the other users' profile for retrieval, editing, and display on the public feed.

 #### 3.1.11.2 User Story

-> As a _user_, I want to _see other users' profiles and see their offers, wants, ratings, comments and achievements_ so that _I can see what they can offer and what they can request_.
+> As a _user_, I want to _see other users' profiles and see their offers, wants, ratings, and comments_ so that _I can see what they can offer and what they can request_.

 #### 3.1.11.3 Acceptance Criteria